getAlby/woocommerce-nwc-plugin/README.md

 3. Click "Manage"
 4. Enter your NWC connection string into the "Receive-Only NWC Connection Secret" field

 That's it.
-Your store is ready to accept Lightning payments.
+Your store is ready to accept Lightning payments!